 Doesn't seem familiar?
 Watch a video about assignments and grading in an "Original" course.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

 Video: Grade assignments in the Ultra course view explains how to grade assignments.

 Doesn't seem familiar?
 Jump to the "Original" help about using SafeAssign.

 SafeAssign is a plagiarism detection service you can enable within an assignment.

 In the Ultra Course View, you can also use SafeAssign with tests.

 - Open the assignment where you want to use SafeAssign.
 In Assignment Settings, select Enable Originality Report.
 Choose whether to allow students to view the Originality Report for each of their attempts.

 - When students begin their submissions, SafeAssign starts to analyzes the attempt and attachments automatically.
-While the Originality Report processes, this statement appears: Report in progress....
+While the Originality Report processes, this statement appears: Report in progress...
 You can view the Originality Report from the Submissions list after it's finished processing.
-Select an attempt to view the Originality Report in context of the submission content.
+Select an attempt to view the Originality Report in the context of the submission content.

 - Percentages appear in the SafeAssign Originality Report panel.
 SafeAssign analyzes each part of the attempt, including text responses and attachments.
 Select an entry in the Originality Report list to view the detailed results in a new window.